Kersoan/Ex-No.-4--Implementation-of-Approximate-Inference-in-Bayesian-Networks/README.md

-# Ex-No.4 Implementation of Approximate Inference in Bayesian Networks
+# Ex-04--Implementation of Approximate Inference in Bayesian Networks
 ## Aim :
    To construct a python program to implement approximate inference using Gibbs Sampling.